emilyeserven/emilyeserven.github.io/_flexfolio/projects/dam.md

 I have something of a prototype[^proto] created by extending a WordPress installation with the Toolset suite of plugins, but I wanted to make a version that could be more general use than "dev ware".
 After keeping the idea in my back pocket for a long time, the opportunity to execute it finally came up in the form of 2 other students with compatible skill sets and the need for additional credits to secure graduation.

 ## Responsibilities

-This project had three people involved, including me.
-The other students ([Jon](https://www.instagram.com/jonathantaylr/) and [Stephen](http://stephenrozo.com/)) worked on user experience research and design, and I was involved in the development of the application.
+This project had three people involved, including myself.
+The other students ([Jon](https://www.instagram.com/jonathantaylr/) and [Stephen](http://stephenrozo.com/)) worked on user experience research and design, and I was involved in the development of the application itself.

 ## Process